Best practices for effective data visualization

 A line graph is used to show changes over time and is the tool of choice when illustrating trends, making forecasts, and demonstrating growth.
 Line graphs are most often used to compare values, analyze trends, and better understand relationships between value sets.

-A pie chart shows a total divided into categories by percentage and is great for showing distribution of a limited whole like market share or total new users.
+A pie chart shows a total divided into categories by percentage.
 Pie charts are used to compare values and demonstrate the composition of a data set.
 Although pie charts typically show an entire circle, as you can see in the example below, you can also show the percentages in a half-circle if it better accommodates your design.
+Keep in mind, pie charts are best for a "lightweight" comparison rather than an in-depth one.

 An infographic is an easy-to-read display of graphs, graphics, charts, and simple text designed to provide an overview of a subject.
 Infographics are highly used in large media campaigns to support reporting or when educating the general public on a topic or initiative.